 Here are some of the best shade plants for zone 6:

 Hosta – Hardy in zones 3 through 8, hostas are some of the most popular shade plants out there.
-Their foliage comes in a huge variety of color and variegation, and several produce extremely fragrant flowers.
+Their foliage comes in a huge variety of colors and variegation, and several produce extremely fragrant flowers.

 Corydalis – Hardy in zones 5 through 8, the corydalis plant has attractive foliage and stunning yellow (or blue) clusters of flowers that last all the way from late spring to frost.